Bhakri

 Bhakri is a round flatbread often eaten in the cuisines of the states of Maharashtra, Gujarat, Rajasthan, and Karnataka in India.
-Bhakri is prepared using jowar or bajra, which is coarser than a regular wheat chapati.
+Bhakri is prepared using jowar or bajra, which make a coarser bread than does regular wheat chapati flour.

-Bhakri can be either soft or hard in texture, unlike khakhra in respect to hardness.
+Bhakri can be either soft or hard in texture, unlike khakhra, which is always hard.

 Grains and variants

 Different types of millet are the common grains used for making bhakris.
 These millet bhakris are popular in the Deccan Plateau regions of India (Maharashtra and Northern Karnataka) as well as the semi-arid regions of Rajasthan.
 In the coastal Konkan and Goa regions of western India rice flour is used for making bhakri.